CSCfi/csc-user-guide/docs/support/training-material.md

 ## Fairdata

 *   [Fairdata training material](https://www.fairdata.fi/en/training/materials/)
-*   [Data management checklist](https://www.fairdata.fi/en/why-fairdata/data-management-checklist/) you can find tips on how to take care of your research data.
+*   [Data management checklist](https://www.fairdata.fi/en/why-fairdata/data-management-checklist/) find tips on how to take care of your research data.
 *   [Webinar for the Universities of the Applied Sciences](https://www.csc.fi/web/training/-/webinaari-datapalvelut-ammattikorkeakoulut) 7th April (in Finnish)
 *   [Remote training day for the Universities of the Applied Sciences](https://www.csc.fi/web/training/-/csc-tki-toiminnan-tukena) 18th May (in Finnish)